brainwipe/icar/books/core/Chapters as Markdown/ch1-intro-chargen.md

 *	Raise an Attribute.
 The cost is the new value of the Attribute.
 If your Attribute is 2 then to raise to 3, you must pay 3.
 10	Choose an existing Psychotheatric and roll again on the table.
 You must accept the new Psychotheatric.

-Step 10: Psychotheatrics
+## Step 10: Psychotheatrics
 By now, the Character has already taken shape, all that is left now is to add quirks of personality that are selected at random.
 Psychotheatrics are determined in the following way (and found in the Appendix).

 1. The Player states how many Psychotheatrics are going to be added to the Character.
 The player may choose up to three, no more.
 Up to three is number of the Psychotheatrics.
 5 is right out.
 Once the number is decided, the player must stick with it.
-2. The player rolls a D100 for each Psychotheatric in turn, dealing with each separately.
+1. The player rolls a D100 for each Psychotheatric in turn, dealing with each separately.
-3. Any alterations to the Deviant wheel or Attributes must now be made.
+1. Any alterations to the Deviant wheel or Attributes must now be made.

-Psychotheatrics and the Deviant Wheel
+### Psychotheatrics and the Deviant Wheel
-There may be cases where the Psychotheatric conflicts with the way in which the character�s Deviant is created.
+There may be cases where the Psychotheatric conflicts with the way in which the character's Deviant is created.
 In this case the Psychotheatric wins and the Deviant Wheel must be altered.
 If two Psychotheatrics are opposing then the earlier Psychotheatric is used and the second roll is to be re-rolled.
 No Attribute may go below 1 but can be raised over the cap of 5.

 The Psychotheatric is there to pour colour onto the character and give complacent players a challenge.
 Weaving the Tale

 The Psychotheatrics should fit into the background the character has.
 A certain amount of weaving or fitting in must be done make the Psychotheatric work.
 The GM should read the Psychotheatric before reading it out to the player.
 Some of the information is the Psychotheatric may need to be withheld from the player.

 If the GM feels a Psychotheatric would break the character  (especially given the Setting) then they should ask them to re-roll.

 Do not be worried if you roll poorly, you can buy off Psychotheatrics (see below) and it can be great fun to play a character with truly terrible Psychotheatrics.
 Before you spend RP, give it your best shot.

-Buy off Pyschotheatrics
+### Buy off Pyschotheatrics
 Pyschotheatrics can be replaced by spending 10 RP.
 Choose the Psychotheatric you no-longer want and roll D100 for a new one.
 You have to take a new one if you are buying off an old one.
 You keep the Attribute and Skill affects of the previous Psychotheatric but not the flavour text.
 This should not be done lightly.
 The mental affect or problem represented by the Psychotheatric must be accounted for in game.

-Example: If you are Hunted then you must confront and stop the killer before buying off the Psychotheatric.
+> Example: If you are Hunted then you must confront and stop the killer before buying off the Psychotheatric.
 If you are a Psychopath, then you must go through psychotherapy or live through a life-changing event to change your psyche.